jcausey-astate/CS2124_lecture_notes/assets/src/supplement_exceptions.md

 __*`try`*__ – Used to enclose a block of code in which an exception _might_ occur (allowing the programmer to handle it if it does).

 __*`catch`*__ – Used to detect and handle a specific type of exception, if it _actually occurred_ during execution of a `try` block.

 ---

+## Exceptions are about _Communication_

+When something goes very wrong _in a way that you cannot fix in the local context_, exceptions give you a way to communicate that problem to a higher level in the program structure.

+### Exceptions are:
+* **out-of-band**
+    - They don't add complexity to function or object **interfaces**.
+        + They let the parameters and return types represent whatever they _naturally_ should, without mixing in error signaling.

+* **impossible to ignore**
+    - Someone using your library can't just ignore them (and expect their program to keep running).
+    - It forces us to think about what kinds of errors may happen.

+Exceptions are a way to handle things that *shouldn't have happened* when they inevitably *do happen*.

+---